blakenachozombie/getapassword/README.txt

 Insane mode, on the other hand, gives you crazy, inpronouncable passwords.

 Choose how long your password will be, from 1 to 100 characters in length.

+After you've chosen these options, it will tell you how many different passwords you can make using those settings.